 To use, prepare a bowl of lukewarm water.
 Add two drops of any of the essential oils to the water.
 You can mix and match.
 Using a soft cloth or sponge, gently give your child a sponge bath taking care to ensure that the parts of the body you are not wiping with the cloth remain covered.

-What about herbs?
-Which ones can help support a child with a fever and how best to use them?
+You are probably wondering which herbs can help support a child with a fever and how best to use them?

 A trusted herbalist friend swears by the following herbs:

-I personally have used Burdock, Dandelion, and Echinacea with great success.
+If you want to support fevers with herbs, I personally have used Burdock, Dandelion, and Echinacea with great success.
 You can prepare a tincture from any of those herbs or a combination of them (see my Herbs and Children overview post) and add it to water or juice and give it to your child every 3-4 hours.
 The typical amount given is based on age and weight so ask your trusted medical practitioner before giving your child an herbal tincture.

 Ginger can provide a lot of support when added to a lukewarm bath.
 It opens the pores, allows the body to perspire, and ultimately helps the toxins release from the body.